 To interpret the results in Table 13, consider the estimates shown in column 1: these indicate that the stock returns of the 50 banks in the sample correlate positively with the returns on Greek sovereign debt, the relevant factor loading being 0.193, and negatively with German sovereign debt, which has a factor loading of -2.299.
 Hence, on average over the sample period, their stock prices reacted positively to increases in the price of Greek sovereign debt and negatively to increases in Bund prices.
-Columns 2 to 5 show that similar results are obtained for the response of bank stock returns to the returns of other sovereign debt returns appear to be more correlated with the stock prices of the banks in this sample, as they have factor loadings of 0.649 and 0.578 respectively.
+Columns 2 to 5 show that similar results are obtained for the response of bank stock returns to the returns of other sovereign issuers in stressed euro area countries: Italy and Spain are the countries whose sovereign debt returns appear to be more correlated with the stock prices of the banks in this sample, as they have factor loadings of 0.649 and 0.578 respectively.
 Column 6 estimates jointly all five stressed-country factor loadings.
-Only those of Greek and Spanish sovereign debt turn out to be significant, possibly because stressed-country sovereign yields are very highly correlated (in Acharya and Steffen's, 2013, sample, the correlations of Italian sovereign yields with Spanish and Greek ones are 0.93 and 0.92 respectively).
+Only those of Greek and Spanish sovereign debt turn out to be significant, possibly because stressed-country sovereign yields are very highly correlated (in Acharya and Steffen's, 2013, sample, the correlations of Italian sovereign yields with Spanish and Greek ones are 0.98 and 0.97 respectively, and those of Irish yields with the Spanish and Greek ones are 0.93 and 0.92 respectively).